-When empty rooms become available, private rooms will be offered on a priority list based upon cumulative GPA and earned credit hours.
+When empty rooms become available, private rooms will be offered on a priority list.
 Residents need to see the RAC to apply.
 In paying for a private room, the resident will not have to accept another roommate for that semester.